-When it comes to general multirotors flying, there are two main flight modes we use, one is rate mode (AKA manual mode or Acro mode), and the other is self level mode.
+When it comes to general multirotors flying, there are two main flight modes we use, one is acro mode (AKA manual mode or rate mode), and the other is self level mode.

 What is Rate Mode and Self-Level Mode?

-Self-level mode is an assisted flight mode that the flight controller would always attempt to put the quadcopter in its neutral position when the pilot let go of the transmitter sticks.
-On the other hand, rate mode, as known as manual mode, doesn’t level the aircraft automatically and requires manual control.
+Self-level mode is an assisted flight mode where the flight controller would always attempt to put the quadcopter in its neutral position when there is no user control.
+On the other hand, rate mode, as known as acro mode, doesn’t level the aircraft automatically but always requires manual control during flight.

 Rate mode uses only the Gyro sensor, while self-level mode uses both Gyro and Accelerometer.